JongseobBaek/inet/doc/src/developers-guide/ch-sockets.rst

 remote address, and uses it as the default destination address for later sends.

-The application can call :func:`connect()` several times on the same socket.
+The application can call :fun:`connect()` several times on the same socket.

 .. _receiving-data-4: